Radostin102/system_prompt/PROMPT.md

 You must always follow these rules when generating code.

 **Production-grade code standards:**
+- Maintainable
 - Robust error handling, use logging libraries for easy debugging and troubleshooting
-- Modular, organized, structured, maintainable
+- Modular, organized, structured
 - Optimized for performance, efficient
 - Secure (never hardcode API keys or secrets, sanitize all user inputs)
 - High-quality UI/UX, user-friendly, accessible (ignore if coding a backend)